JosephMcGrath/josephmcgrath.github.io/markdown/Voronoi Polygons and Spatial Views in SpatiaLite.md

 So now we've got a view with one row per polygon, but no data attached.

-Another way to work it might be to have a pre-generated table of a numbers, but that requires a certain knowledge about the input data set and I'm trying to make something that's theoretically robust - even if it's a little impractical (and makes some scrifices on performance).
+Another way to work it might be to have a pre-generated table of a numbers, but that requires a certain knowledge about the input data set and I'm trying to make something that's theoretically robust - even if it's a little impractical (and makes some sacrifices on performance).

 ### Re-joining the Data

 Joining the data from the base point table's very easy.
-Just a spatial inner join (as the points are guarenteed to be within their own voronoi polygon):
+Just a spatial inner join (as the points are guaranteed to be within their own voronoi polygon):

 ````sql
 CREATE VIEW voronoi_out AS SELECT